Amazons (DC Comics): Flashpoint

 In the Flashpoint reality, the Amazons are shown to be at war with the Atlanteans led by Emperor Aquaman.
 Besides Queen Hippolyta and Princess Diana, the known Amazons are Artemis, Penthesileia, and Philippus.
-Following the death of Queen Hippolyta, Princess Diana and her Amazons have caused havoc in Western Europe during their war with the Atlanteans and have conquered the United Kingdom killing 12 million in the process.
-The Amazons also have a group of female warriors on their side called the Furies that are loyal to Princess Diana out of fear of her which consisted of Arrowette, Cheetah, Cheshire, Giganta, Hawkgirl, Huntress, Katana, Lady Vic, Silver Swan, Starfire, Terra, and Vixen.
+Following the death of Queen Hippolyta, Princess Diana and her Amazons have caused havoc in Western Europe during their war with the Atlanteans and have conquered the United Kingdom, killing 12 million people in the process.
+The Amazons also have a group of female warriors on their side called the Furies that are loyal to Princess Diana out of fear; the group consisted of Arrowette, Cheetah, Cheshire, Giganta, Hawkgirl, Huntress, Katana, Lady Vic, Silver Swan, Starfire, Terra, and Vixen.
 In addition, Enchantress is depicted as a spy working for the Amazons.